Things to see and do - Bath

 27-29 Henrietta Street GB - Bath BA2 6LR

 Located within the historic city of Bath, The Redcar Hotel is an elegant Georgian town house with parking situated just 10 minutes’ walk from Bath Abbey.
-Rooms at The Redcar offer free toiletries, and have showers, TVs, hairdryers, telephones, and t..
+Rooms at The Redcar have private bathrooms, TVs, hairdryers, towels and telephones.
+Guests can..

 Leisure activities Bath

 Heading out of Bath, we cross the river Avon via the toll bridge and then on to the old London coach road (A4).
 We wind our way along the scenic roads to Box where Brunel built his famous rail tunnel.
 When we get to the top we can look out over the v..